A nonnegativity preserving scheme for the relaxed Cahn-Hilliard equation with single-well potential and degenerate mobility: Numerical simulations

 \section{Numerical simulations}

+\AP{ In this section, we use the previously presented linear scheme~\eqref{eq:numdiscrete-n-expl}--\eqref{eq:numdiscrete-vp-expl} for the RDCH system.
+The numerical simulations are performed using the MATLAB software.
+At each time step the matrices $U^k$ and $L^k$ are reassembled.
+The linear system is solved using the function \textit{linsolve} of the MATLAB software.
+This function uses the LU factorization. }

-Even though we are presenting numerical results obtained using the linear scheme ~\eqref{eq:numdiscrete-n-expl}--\eqref{eq:numdiscrete-vp-expl}, the evolution of the energy during the simulations is given from the computation of the discrete formulation of the continuous energy
+Even though we are presenting numerical results obtained using the linear scheme~\eqref{eq:numdiscrete-n-expl}--\eqref{eq:numdiscrete-vp-expl}, the evolution of the energy during the simulations is given from the computation of the discrete formulation of the continuous energy

 First of all, we present test cases in one and two dimensions to validate our method.
 The physical properties of the solutions such as the shape of the aggregates, the energy decay, the mass preservation and the non-negativity of the solution are the key characteristics we need to observe to validate our method.
 A comparison with previous results from the literature is also of main importance.
 The reference used for this study is the work of Agosti \textit{et al.} \cite{agosti_cahn-hilliard-type_2017}.
 The analysis of the long-time behavior of the solutions of the RDCH equation \cite{poulain_relaxation_2019} gives us some insights about what we should observe at the end of the simulations.
 The solutions should evolve to steady-states that are minimizers of the energy functional.
 Depending on the initial mass, three regions of the cell density should appear.
 The first being the region of absence of cells, the second the continuous interface linking the bottom and the top of the aggregates.
-If the initial mass is sufficient, the third expected region is a plateau of the cell density close to $n=n^\star$.
+If the initial mass is sufficiently large, the third expected region is a plateau of the cell density close to $n=n^\star$. \AP{This evolution is related to the clustering of tumor cells in \textit{in-vitro} biological experiments (see \eg \cite{bubba,agosti_self-organised_nodate}).}

 The study of the effect of the regularization on the numerical scheme is the purpose of the last subsection.